faq you - the q and aupdated: 12.06.16

 Jenn, Sydney, Australia, Why do you Americans have all the fun? (jenn, it just appears that we have all the fun. think of americans like this: you are standing at the window, gazing into an 'insane asylum'. see those people in there? they are us americans! although we appear to be having fun, we are too far gone to know it. we are beyond help, don't realize we even need help, nor do we care. we are on cruise control, yet no one is at the wheel. does that answer your question? yeah, didn't think so.)

-unknown, why don't you have pictures of the jumpers? (we have a few pictures of jumpers taken pre-jump, never post-jump. they are scattered around the jump list pages. we do have this post-jump picture.)
+unknown, why don't you have pictures of the jumpers? (we have a few pictures of jumpers taken pre-jump, never post-jump. they are scattered around the annual jump list pages.)

 05.04.00, unknown, Do you know of other jumper contest & site ie: Golden Gate?
 Also how close is Sunshine from #1 position? (we have not heard of a pool going for the golden gate bridge. it's the #1 bridge for suicide jumpers and we know it's very busy. we have no idea how far behind the skyway is from the golden gate in jumper patrons. the coronado bridge in san diego is #2. leave it to those freaks in california to have the top two suicide bridges.)